konfuzio-ai/konfuzio-sdk/README.md

 ## Tokenizer

-Create a tokenizer based on a Regex and evaluate it on a Document level.
+Create a Tokenizer based on a Regex and evaluate it on a Document level.

 ```python
 from konfuzio_sdk.data import Project